au-ts/cogent/README.md

 ## Regression tests

 Run build system and regression tests.
-(ETA: 2–3 CPU hours) This also builds the COGENT compiler and Isabelle theories.
+(ETA: 2–3 CPU hours) This also builds the Cogent compiler and Isabelle theories.
 If this works, your install is probably ok.
 Run `./run_tests`.